tlevine/www.thomaslevine.com/content/!/cool-things-happen-when-you-have-lots-of-spreadsheets/index.md

 Cool things that happen

+1. Better ways of searching
+2. Dealing with bad (meta)data.
+3. Quantifying data quality
+4. Causal inferences: Do open data do anything?

 ## Introduction
 Let's talk about some things I've been [learning about open data](/open-data).
 For the longest time, I had no idea what people meant when they were talking